 If you want to close the settings, click on the arrow next to ‘VIEW SETTINGS’ and it’ll take you back to the other options.
 That’s the way going back works throughout the menu.
 Easy-peasy, right?!

 The next thing you can edit is the way your resources are grouped.
-There are two presets (i.e. no resource grouping and grouped by projects) and groups based on the custom data fields you have added to your resources.
+There are two presets (i.e. no resource grouping and grouped by projects) and groups based on the Resource Data Fields.
 If you click on an option, the grouping will change, and the options menu will close.
 If you want to change the grouping again, just click on the icon.

 Sorting is next on the list.
 The options are the same as they were before.
 If you click on a sorting option, it’ll apply.
 If you click on it again, the order will change (switching between ascending and descending).